ChurnZero: Customer Success Professional Spotlight

-We are starting a new blog series where we will spotlight a Customer Success professional and get their take on the industry as well as get to hear some of their top tips they’d like to share.
+This is the second installment of our blog series where we spotlight a Customer Success professional and get their take on the industry as well as get to hear some of their top tips they’d like to share.

 Q: What do you think is a common misconception about Customer Success?

-Thanks to Marcel for participating in our first spotlight and we look forward to talking to and sharing insights from others in the Customer Success community!
+Thanks to Brooke for participating in our spotlight series and we look forward to talking to and sharing insights from others in the Customer Success community!
 If you missed the first spotlight, you can check it out here.

 Customer Success Around the Web